-ERCs used to satisfy an offset requirement shall meet the following re-quirements:
+ERCs used to satisfy an offset requirement shall meet the following requirements:

-(a) Restrictions on offsetting emissions between airshed regions:

-(1) Except as provided by paragraph (a)(2) of Section 12.3.6.8, offsetting emissions from a source located within an airshed region with ERCs from a source located in a different airshed region shall not be allowed.
+- (a) Restrictions on offsetting Emissions between airshed regions: - (1) Except as provided by paragraph (a)(2) of this section, offsetting Emissions from a source located within an airshed region with ERCs from a source located in a different airshed region shall not be allowed.

-(2) The Control Officer may approve the use of NOX and VOC ERCs between airshed regions for the same nonattainment area within the Clark County boundary to satisfy NOX and VOC offset requirements for that nonattainment area.
+- (2) The Control Officer may approve the use of NO_X and VOC ERCs between airshed regions for the same Nonattainment Area within the Clark County boundary to satisfy NO_X and VOC offset requirements for that Nonattainment Area. - (b) Reserved. - (c) The use of ERCs shall not provide: - (1) Authority for, or the recognition of, any preexisting vested right to emit any regulated NSR pollutant; - (2) An exemption to a Stationary Source for Emission Limitations established in accordance with New Source Performance Standards pursuant to Section 14; - (3) Authority for, or the recognition of, any rights that would be contrary to applicable law; or - (4) An exemption to a Stationary Source from any other air pollution control requirements of federal, State, or county laws, rules, and regulations.

-(b) The source owner or responsible official utilizing ERCs to satisfy off-sets must demonstrate to the satisfaction of the Control Officer that such utilization will not significantly cause or contribute to a violation of a National Ambient Air Quality Standard or an exceedance of a PSD increment identified in Section 12.2.

-(c) The use of ERCs shall not provide:

-(1) Authority for, or the recognition of, any pre-existing vested right to emit any regulated NSR pollutant;

-(2) An exemption to a stationary source for emission limitations established in accordance with New Source Performance Standards pursuant to Section 14;

-(3) Authority for, or the recognition of, any rights that would be contrary to applicable law; or

-(4) An exemption to a stationary source from any other air pollu-tion control requirements of federal, state, or county laws, rules, and regulations.